rikosintie/Discovery/docs/usage.md

 `Nmap done at Sun Jan  7 20:05:46 2024 -- 4 IP addresses (3 hosts up) scanned`

-If you don't get 100% you can open `ip-dead.txt` and search for "down".
+If you don't get 100%, open `ip-dead.txt` and search for "down".

 ### Use nmap to verify the credentials